hajle/bluestarfish-decap/src/content/country/en/vietnam.md

 ---
+seo:
   seoTitle: Vietnam
-seoDesc: Vietnam, located on the eastern shores of the Asian continent, it is a country full of contrasts, rich history and amazing landscapes.
+  seoDesc: Vietnam, located on the eastern shores of the Asian continent,
+    it is a country full of contrasts, rich history and amazing landscapes.
 sortOrder: 1
 title: Vietnam
 cover: ../../../assets/images/vietnam-hero.jpg